 A course offering is a listing of all course offerings for fall, spring, and summer semesters, which is published prior to the beginning of each semester.
-Copies of the course offerings can be picked up at the Admissions office or the Office of Registrar and Records.
+Copies of the course offerings can be picked up at the Office of Admissions & Financial Aid or Registration and Records Office.